-11.1 This project will not afford opportunities for public engagement or participation during the course of the fieldwork.
+11.1 It is not envisaged that this project will afford opportunities for public engagement or participation during the course of the fieldwork.
 However, the results will be made publicly available on the ADS and Cotswold Archaeology websites, as set out in Section 6 above, in due course.